 - Sugar affects the collagen in your skin, causing you to age and LOOK OLDER FASTER!

-Sugar is added to most packaged foods you find at the grocery store and is often disguised by other names such as:
+Sugar is added to most packaged foods you find at the grocery store (think anything in the center aisles of the grocery store) and is often disguised by other names such as:

 High-fructose corn syrup, Honey, Malt syrup, Molasses, Oat syrup, Rice bran syrup, Rice syrup, Dextrose, Fructose, Galactose, Glucose, Lactose, Maltose, Sucrose, Maltodextrin, and more (a total of 56 other names for sugar but these are the most common